whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-06-Birchbox-Man-Sample-Choice-July-2015.md

 <br>

 *Sample choice is limited to a first-come, first-serve basis.
-Subscribers will get an email on or around July 8, prompting them to choose from the selection featured in this video.
-For early access to Sample Choice, log in and share your box page on Facebook or Twitter on or before May 11; you’ll get to choose your item an entire day early.
+Subscribers will get an email on or around June 10, prompting them to choose from the selection featured in this video.
+For early access to Sample Choice, just log in and refer a friend to join Birchbox on or before June 8; you’ll get to choose your item an entire day early.

 <br>